Skip to Content

 Wait…a holiday?
 What?

-We thought we had everything planned out, and we were looking forward to our adventures in Bermuda.
-With a whole day of shopping planned for Monday, we attended the shopping lecture on board.
+We thought we had everything planned, and were looking forward to our adventures in Bermuda.
+With a whole day of shopping on our agenda for Monday, we attended the shopping lecture on board.
 We wanted some tips, and we really wanted some coupons!

 Our shopping guide was really a wealth of information.
 I was well aware that her main job is to get her audience to spend money at Diamonds International, but she shared so much other information.
 She told us how to get around Bermuda, where to find different types of souvenirs, and what the general operating hours of different businesses are (stores close much earlier here than in the US).